-Respecting Others: Anti-Bullying Guidance (Welsh Assembly Guidelines, September 2003 o physical bullying, such as hitting, slapping or pushing someone
+Respecting Others: Anti-Bullying Guidance (Welsh Assembly Guidelines, September 2003

 Bullying is behaviour that hurts someone else.
 It includes name calling, hitting, pushing, spreading rumours, threatening or undermining someone.
 It can happen anywhere - at school, at home or online.
 It's usually repeated over a long period of time and can hurt a child both physically and emotionally.
 NSPCC